mgoellnitz/trackdown/README.md

 Automatically pushes after each commit to the upstream repository.
-If you didn't changethe default locations where your normal source code repository is the upstream repositoryof your issue collection you will want to leave the unchanged to *true*.
+If you didn't changethe default locations where your normal source code repository is the upstream repository of your issue collection you will want to leave the unchanged to *true*.

 In other scenarios you may switch it to false.
 E.g. if the issue collection is